rpraka/Lights-Api/README.md

 ### Upgrades
 * Integrate a photoresistor into the hardware implementation to allow toggling via a single endpoint.
 * Could add more advanced auth features, but is likely just uneccessary overhead in this case.
-* Considered websocket rather than REST, but probably is overkill.
+* Considered websocket rather than REST, but probably is overkill for an ESP8266.
+MQTT might be a better choice.

 <!-- CONTRIBUTING -->
 ## Contributing